boxcutter/macos/README.md

 [Parallels Virtualization SDK for Mac](http://www.parallels.com/downloads/desktop) be installed as an additional preqrequisite.

-You will also need copies on the install media for Mac OS X, either the `Install OS X.app` downloaded from the App Store or the `InstallESD.dmg` extracted from the for the version(s) of Mac OS X you want to install.
+You will also need copies on the install media for Mac OS X. Either the `Install OS X.app` downloaded from the App Store or the `InstallESD.dmg` extracted from the for the version(s) of Mac OS X you want to install.